luncher-org/charts-small-fork/README.md

 # Charts Small Fork

 ## Objective

 Helm Repository to be used by rancher for testing Mapps teams functionalities.

+Cloning the original repository (`rancher/charts`) takes time due to its size, also, the repository is always being updated which makes it harder for hard-coding values to be tested.

+This repository is like a freeze in time with very few charts for the cloning at our Drone testing pipeline to be as fast as it can while allowing hard-coded values in the tests.

+This repository is not used to test the **specific Chart functionalities**. e.g: We test changing branches of the repository which holds different chart versions and if the available charts gets the newer versions.

+This repository should only be similar to the `rancher/charts` structure with very few charts so we don't add more time to the Drone build pipeline.

 ---

 ### Directives

 - **DO NOT EDIT** the branches `main` and `test-1`.
 - They are being used on automated integrated and unit tests.
 - You are free to add any other branches.

 ---

 #### How-to-use

 - 2 Branches for testing `Ensure Head and Update` methods from `rancher/pkg/catalogv2/git`.
     - Branch: `main`
         - Charts
         1. `fleet` until version: `102.1.0+up0.7.0-rc.2`